ellakoa/postcard-poem/content/posts/a-winters-tryst.md

   The winterbourne ripples with pride
   The valley refreshed either side
-  His course swift awash with rain
+  His course swift, awash with rain
   He vowed this year not to wane

   But winter tires and spring stirs
   Storms become but showers
-  The valley where the water flows is green and budding with flowers
+  The valley where the water flows
+  Now green and budding with flowers

   The valley sighs and rests her head
   Near to the dwindling winterbourne bed